jakematix/AzureDataFactoryDemo/DataFactory/README.md

 # Module: DataFactory
 Creates Azure Data Factory including the following resources:
 * Data Factory with name using the environment name as the name constuctor followed by the random string
+* Public access to Data Factory is disabled and therefore creates a Private Endpoint to access the resouces securerly
 * Assigns Azure Key Vault Secrets Officer role for the Service Principal to access the Key Vault
 * Data Factory Pipeline with name using the environment name as the name constructor followed by the string "BlobToSQL"
 * Integration Runtime to server Managed Private Endpoints